Nugetzrul3/Sugarchain-Chrome-Wallet/README.md

 # Sugarchain-Chrome-Wallet
-Light sugarchain Web wallet in the form of a chrome extension
+Light sugarchain Web wallet in the form of a chrome extension which utilises bitcoin.js and a simple REST API https://api.sugarchain.org

 ### Installation